-Research in the Masri lab is aimed at understanding the relationship between disruption of circadian rhythms and tumorigenesis.
+Research in the Masri lab is aimed at understanding the relationship between disruption of circadian rhythms and tumorigenesis (Verlande and Masri, Trends in Endocrinology and Metabolism, 2019).
 The circadian clock sustains self-perpetuating oscillations with a 24-hour periodicity.
 These circadian (from the Latin words, circa diem, meaning‘about a day’) rhythms include sleep-wake cycles, feeding behavior, body temperature, endocrine oscillations and metabolic control.
 Disruptions in biological rhythms result in numerous physiological disorders, the consequences of which have been linked to several pathologies, including cancer.
 The molecular machinery that constitutes the circadian clock is comprised of two transcription factors, CLOCK and BMAL1, that heterodimerize and direct transcriptional activation of core clock genes and additional clock-controlled genes (CCGs), as shown below.
 Additionally, we have shown that the mammalian sirtuin SIRT6 is involved in the regulation of circadian transcription and metabolism (Masri et al., Cell 2014).

 Genetic Disruption of the Clock and links to Cancer